ethantaylan/create-equalizer/README.md

 - **Framework aware** presets for React + Vite, Vue 3 + Vite, SvelteKit, and Angular.
 - **Tailored dependencies** for styling, data fetching, state, and tooling choices.
 Equalizer generates the install commands and runs them for you.
 - **Tailwind automation**: runs `tailwindcss init -p` in the generated project when selected.
+- **Immersive experience** with a colorful banner, animated progress spinners, and tip overlays.
 - **Blueprint summary** with follow-up tasks and suggested project structure.

 ## Quick Start